hyperandroid/Automata/readme.md

 ## Description

 Automata is a formal finite state machine (FDA) framework.
-It aims at offering a totally decoupled management of logic and data storage.
+It aims at offering a totally decoupled management of logic and data.
 It features all the needed elements to have a modern and flexible finite state machine framework like